manywho/service-email/README.md

 This service allows you to send email using the flow.

-This service is under active development and is not stable.

 ### Build
 To build the service, you will need to have Apache Ant, Maven 3 and a Java 8 implementation installed.